mnku2407/Xenon-Stack/README.md

   npm i
 ```

-After that you have to run another command for start localhost server
+After that you have to run another command for starting localhost server

 ```bash
   node index.js